-- BRCs must include a statement informing the consumer that an agent may call them as a result of returning or submitting the BRC / Permission to Contact form - Example: By providing the information above, I grant permission for a licensed insurance agent to contact me regarding my Medicare options including Medicare Supplement, Medicare Advantage, and Prescription Drug Plans. - MAY provide BRCs at Educational and Sales Events - Should NOT ask for a consumer's Date of Birth - MAY ask for Age or Date of Medicare Eligibility - MUST be retained for documentation purposes and available upon request for the remainder of the selling year plus 10 additional years
+- BRCs must include a statement informing the consumer that an agent may call them as a result of returning or submitting the BRC / Permission to Contact form - Example: By providing the information above, I grant permission for a licensed insurance agent to contact me regarding my Medicare options including Medicare Supplement, Medicare Advantage, and Prescription Drug Plans. - MAY provide BRCs at Educational and Sales Events - Should NOT ask for a consumer's Date of Birth - MUST be retained for documentation purposes and available upon request for the remainder of the selling year plus 10 additional years - May not request spouse information.
+Permission to contact may only be granted by the individual; not conferred on another without being a legal authorized representative.